Introduction

 - Reduced attention span

-- Difficulty focusing on schoolwork
+- Difficulty concentrating on schoolwork

-- Increased restlessness and impulsive behavior
+- Increased restlessness and impulsive behaviour

 Effect on Memory, Learning, and Academic Performance

-- Reduce memory retention
+- Reduced memory retention

-- Negatively affect academic performance
+- Decline in academic performance

-- Delay language development in younger children
+- Delayed language development in younger children

-- Increased irritability or aggression
+- Irritability or aggression

 - Mood swings